hyperledger-labs/microfab/docs/ConfiguringMicrofab.md

+# Configuration
+You can configure the 'topology' that microfab creates, and also some limited configuration of the Fabric components.
 ## Configuring microfab

 Microfab can be configured by specifying the `MICROFAB_CONFIG` environment variable.
 For example, to start Microfab with different organizations using Docker, run the following commands: